 Most thermal deviations are identified only after operators review trends or physically inspect the cooler. iFactory AI delivers immediate alerts the moment abnormal thermal patterns begin forming.

-iFactory's thermal AI platform continuously analyzes live thermal camera feeds installed across the clinker cooler.
+iFactory's AI-powered clinker cooling optimization platform continuously analyzes live thermal camera feeds installed across the clinker cooler.
 The system processes thermal data directly on edge AI infrastructure inside the cement plant, enabling real-time detection without cloud latency.
 AI models identify abnormal thermal behavior instantly and generate operator alerts before equipment damage occurs.

 Edge AI Deployment for Cement Plant Environments